 Top 10 Brad Whitford Aerosmith Songs

-While fellow guitar slinger Joe Perry paired with Aerosmith mouthpiece Steven Tyler to hog the spotlight like a sequel to Jagger and Richards, Whitford seemed content to accept a secondary role from the very start.
+Anyone familiar with Aerosmith history knows Brad Whitford is one of the most selfless, magnanimous and, as a result, underrated guitar heroes in classic rock history.
+While fellow guitar slinger Joe Perry paired with Aerosmith mouthpiece Steven Tyler to hog the spotlight like a sequel to Mick Jagger and Keith Richards, Whitford seemed content to accept a secondary role from the very start.
 All this even though most experts and keen-eared fans believe Whitford to be the superior instrumentalist, if not quite as prolific a songwriter as Perry.
 In any case, classic rock fans know perfectly well there’d be no Aerosmith without Mr. Whitford (nor his partners in the trenches, Tom Hamilton and Joey Kramer), so join us as we celebrate the Top 10 Brad Whitford Aerosmith Songs.

-The next choice in our list of Top Ten Brad Whitford Aerosmith Songs is actually a full band co-write, but one that was greatly distinguished by lead guitar work, courtesy of our man of the hour.
-On record, ‘Kings and Queens’ took Aerosmith into rather unfamiliar historical commentary (Tyler later saying he was inspired by centuries of religious and political crusades), while on stage, it became a nightly showcase for the retiring Mr. Whitford to finally taste the spotlight for a moment.
+The next choice in our list of Top Ten Brad Whitford Aerosmith Songs is actually a full band co-write, but one that was greatly distinguished by lead guitar work, courtesy of Whitford.
+On record, “Kings and Queens” took Aerosmith into rather unfamiliar historical commentary (Tyler later saying he was inspired by centuries of religious and political crusades), but onstage it became a nightly showcase for the retiring Whitford to finally taste the spotlight for a moment.

-And in a photo-finish, the number one spot in our countdown of the Top Ten Brad Whitford Aerosmith Songs goes to another unforgettable ‘Rocks’ highlight, ‘Nobody’s Fault’ — if only because it happens to be one of the great man’s personal, all-time favorites.
+And in a photo-finish, the number one spot in our countdown of the Top Ten Brad Whitford Aerosmith Songs goes to another unforgettable Rocks highlight, “Nobody’s Fault” — if only because it happens to be one of the great man’s personal, all-time favorites.
 Oh, and Slash’s … and James Hetfield‘s … even Kurt Cobain’s, and we didn’t think he liked anything!
-Most importantly, though, ‘Nobody’s Fault,’ while anything but a mainstream hit, has always been a cult favorite for many a discerning Aerosmith fan — just as Mr. Whitford tends to be instead of the equally deserving, but far more visible Mr. Perry.
-On ‘Nobody’s Fault,’ Whitford’s rhythm and lead guitar skills clearly rise to the top.
+Most importantly, though, “Nobody’s Fault,” while anything but a mainstream hit, has always been a cult favorite for many a discerning Aerosmith fan — just as Whitford tends to be instead of the equally deserving, but far more visible Perry.
+On “Nobody’s Fault,” Whitford’s rhythm and lead guitar skills clearly rise to the top.